 I was once instrumental in shutting down a major fireworks smuggling ring.

-In the summer of 1988 I was working as a Fire Engine Captain in Truckee.
+In the summer of 1988 I was working as a Fire Engine Captain on the Tahoe NF in Truckee.
 One day we were on our way to the west side of the Ranger District, out towards Donner Lake.
 As the Engine drove along Donner Pass road, right across the road from Tahoe-Truckee High School, I saw two boys (about 10 or 12 years old) huddling next to a high wooden fence.
 They were watching something on the ground by the fence.
 Suddenly they both jumped up and took off down along the fence away from the road.

 As I was leaving the Engine I saw them squeeze through a little space in the fence to get inside the neighboring businesses’ premises.
 When I got to the place they’d gone through, I realized that it was too small for me so I hopped the fence.